9th8/up-to-date-real-world-haskell/17-interfacing-with-c.md

 ```
 ::::

-That is, the foreign data is some unknown, opaque object, and we\'ll
+That is, the foreign data is some unknown, opaque object, and we'll
-just treat it as a pointer to `()`, knowing full well that we\'ll never
+just treat it as a pointer to `()`, knowing full well that we'll never
 actually dereference that pointer.
 This gives us the following foreign
 import binding for `pcre_compile`, which must be in `IO`, as the pointer
 returned will vary on each call, even if the returned object is